Ramotion/gliding-collection/README.md

 ## How to use

-• Create some view controller class:
+• Create a view controller class:

 ```swift
 import GlidingCollection